susanadias/iban-app/README.md

 -http://localhost:8001/h2

-This service will be consulted by the pub-service, that is the public service.
+This subscriptionservice will be consulted by the pub-service, that is the public service.

 Another point, this service to send information to email-service is necessary to download the activeMQ and install it in your machine.

-the communication bettween subscription service and email service i used the JMS ActiveMQ.
+the communication bettween subscription service and email service i used the JMS ActiveMQ. https://activemq.apache.org/

-https://activemq.apache.org/

 After it, you can see it activeMQ is running in your machine or not in following url: